USS Coronado (AGF-11): Sea-Based Battle Lab

 In October 2001, the Office of the Secretary of the Navy assigned Coronado to host the Navy's Sea-Based Battle Lab (SBBL), an afloat platform for testing prototype systems and software, evaluating future naval capabilities, and assessing operational compatibility and possible further implementation throughout the United States Navy.

-Developments in technology spawned significant advances in naval warfare capabilities.
+Developments in technology spawned advances in naval warfare capabilities.
 Wireless and web-based tools, along with new weapon systems, enabled naval forces to conduct precision operations with greater synchronization, expedience, and potency.
-With over 16000 sqft of reconfigurable command space and one of the world's most advanced naval C4I suites, SBBL offered a unique shipboard environment that facilitates the evaluation of research for maritime and joint operations.
+With over 16000 sqft of reconfigurable command space and a advanced naval C4I suites, SBBL offered a unique shipboard environment that facilitates the evaluation of research for maritime and joint operations.

 The Third Fleet J9 Directorate was responsible for managing the SBBL.
 Partnered with other services, national laboratories, academia, and industry, the Third Fleet staff developed joint exercises and experiments for evaluating the following in an operational environment: